alainXL/alainXL.github.io/index.md

 ### Working with lib

-{% for item in site.data.samplelist.docs %}
+{% for item in site.data.listuser.docs %}

 lalala
 {{ item.title }}